Presentable signatures and initial semantics: Syntax

-\begin{theorem}[\coqident{Signatures.Modularity}{pushout_in_big_rep}] Modularity holds in $\WRep$, in the sense that given a pushout square of representable signatures as above, the associated square in $\WRep$ is a pushout again. \end{theorem}
+\begin{thm}[\coqident{Signatures.Modularity}{pushout_in_big_rep}] Modularity holds in $\WRep$, in the sense that given a pushout square of representable signatures as above, the associated square in $\WRep$ is a pushout again. \end{thm}

-The proof uses, in particular, the following fact: \begin{lemma}[\coqident{Signatures.Signature}{rep_cleaving}] The projection $\pi : \WRep \to \Sig$ is a Grothendieck fibration.
-In particular, given a morphism $f\colon \Upsilon \rar \Sigma $ of signatures, the pullback map defined in Definition~\ref{def:pb-model} extends to a functor